jihyeon26/temperature-grid-risk-modeling/README.md

-# Temperature-Driven Demand and Grid Stabilization Risk Analysis
+# Weather Effects on Electricity Demand and Grid Stability in Switzerland
 ### Switzerland (2020–2024)

 ## Project Description